Herbie uses the FPCore input format to specify mathematical expressions, which Herbie searches for accurate implementations of.

 (FPCore (inputs ...) properties ... expression)

-Each input is a variable, like x
+Each input is a variable, like x, which can be used

 in the expression, whose accuracy Herbie will try to improve.